Jamul Casino

-The Jamul Casino is a Native American gambling enterprise run by the Jamul Indian Village on their 6-acre reservation in Jamul, California.
+Jamul Casino is a Native American gambling enterprise run by the Jamul Indian Village on their 6-acre reservation in Jamul, California.
+The casino has 1,700 slot machines and 40 table games.
+It is located 20 miles east of downtown San Diego.
 It was formerly the Hollywood Casino Jamul-San Diego.
 The president and general manager is Mary Cheeks.

-The casino has 1,700 slot machines and 40 table games.
-It is located 20 miles east of downtown San Diego.

 History

 In 1999, the Tipai Band of Kumeyaay Indians, with 64 members living on 6 acre of sovereign land in the Jamul area designated the "Jamul Indian Village," announced their intent to develop a new hotel and casino.
 The original plan, which required the US government to annex 81 acre of surrounding land to complete the project, met with strong opposition from local residents.
 After the annexation effort was denied, the casino plan was revised to fit the 6 acre reservation grounds.
 Despite continuing opposition from townspeople, a ceremonial groundbreaking took place on December 10, 2005.

 The $200 million project was financed by Lakes Entertainment of Minnesota.
 The casino's original concept was to be developed according to the State of California's gambling compact.
 Proponents emphasize increased revenue for the state and the tribe, as well as 2,000 new jobs for all members of the community, while opponents fear strain on its police and fire services, a major impact on the local water supply, and argue that a 15-story building would permanently change the town's character.
 The chief concern is the increased traffic on the main road through the town, Highway 94.
 The proposed casino location is such that all the traffic to and from would likely pass through the middle of the town.

 On February 7, 2003, the U.S. Bureau of Indian Affairs held a meeting to discuss the environmental impact report produced by the Jamul Indian Tribe in support of the casino project.
 Hundreds of Jamul residents showed up to express almost unanimous opposition to the casino.

 On September 13, 2006, casino organizers held a meeting with the townspeople on site to address their concerns.
 The casino plan was further clarified, with an artist's conception of the proposed six-story casino and 12-story hotel complex on display.
 A court reporter was on hand to receive comments for or against the proposal, and of the 40 who did so, three were in favor.
 Most of the negative comments were in regard to increased traffic on California State Route 94, which narrows to a two-lane road at the proposed site of casino.